ds-elections/oregon-omv/Readme.md

 My timeline for the project is as follows.

-Week 1 ( April 3- 9): Import and tidy Oregon voter files
+Week 1 ( April 3- 9): Import and tidy Oregon voter files.

-Week 2 (April 10-17): Compile a review of literature on automatic voting Week 3 (April 17- 23): being modeling voter turnout Week 4 (April 24-30): Complete and edit the above work Week 5 (May 1-7): Polish code and graphics, begin writing Week 6 (May 8-10): Finish writing
+Week 2 (April 10-17): Compile a review of literature on automatic voting.

+Week 3 (April 17- 23): being modeling voter turnout.

+Week 4 (April 24-30): Complete and edit the above work.

+Week 5 (May 1-7): Polish code and graphics, begin writing.

+Week 6 (May 8-10): Finish writing.

 Works Cited:

 Automatic Voter Registration.
 Brennan Center for Justice , New York University .
 2017.

 Berman, Ari. " Automatic Voter Registration in Oregon Is Revolutionizing American Democracy."
 The Nation , May 16, 2016.
 Accessed April 3, 2017.